 Indeed, Malta is a linguist's dream!
-English is one of the two official languages on the island; the other one is Maltese and it is truly the national language.
-Very few places in the world give linguists the chance to watch almost on a daily basis the rapid and fascinating evolutionary process called "creolization"—that is, the formation of a new language from a mixture of other languages.
-When cultures speaking different languages meet, they usually communicate in what is called a "pidgin," a primitive mix that has not yet developed into a true grammatical language.
+English is one of the two official languages on the island; the other one is Maltese and it is the national language.
+Very few places in the world give linguists the chance to watch on a daily basis the rapid and fascinating evolutionary process called "creolization"—that is, the formation of a new language from a mixture of other languages.
+When cultures speaking different languages meet, they usually communicate in what is called a "pidgin," a 'primitive' mix (basic vocabulary with limited grammar) that has not yet developed into a true grammatical language.
 Think of Tarzan-speak! ("Ugh.
 Me Tarzan.
 You Jane.")
 Now imagine Tarzan having honed his language to the point where he now says, "Whom did you say was calling, Lady Jane?
 And do hand me my pipe, won't you, please?"
 That's creolization.
-Maltese is a structurally a Semitic language (like Hebrew and Arabic) and directly descended from what is called Siculo-Arabic, (Siculo=Sicilian) the variety of Arabic that developed on Malta, Sicily and even part of the Southern Italian mainland as a result of the Arab conquest of those areas in the 9th century.
+Maltese is structurally a Semitic language (like Hebrew and Arabic) and directly descended from what is called Siculo-Arabic, (Siculo=Sicilian) the variety of Arabic that developed on Malta, Sicily, and even part of the Southern Italian mainland as a result of the Arab conquest of those areas in the 9th century AD.
 About half the vocabulary is from Italian, or the Sicilian dialect of Italian, and English.
 The rest of the vocabulary comes from the parent Siculo-Arabic.

 ...[these] prehistoric megalithic temples and underground chambers...are both fascinating and perplexing for there are no definite answers to how and why they were built or for what they were used...They have been described as the oldest free-standing monuments in the world...What is certain, is that several thousand years before the arrival of the Phoenicians, the Islands were the home to a remarkable culture.
 These people acquired the skills, and had the strength of spiritual devotion, to mobilise men and resources to build megalithic structures...
 This culture was to vanish from the Islands...whether through famine, fire, natural disaster or routed by invasion no one knows.